hydna/hydna-text/introduction.md

 libraries makes communication across platforms (browsers, operative systems) and devices (computers, handhelds, smartphones) trivial.

+## Compatibility

+Hydna is compatible with almost any Internet-connected device that exists.

+Note: most all of the examples in the documentation section are writte in JavaScript, there are all transferable to other programming languages.

+Example:

+    var con = hydna.open('<customer>.hydna.net/1234', 'rw');
+    con.addListener('data', function(data) {
+        // alert('data received on stream address 1234!');
+    });
+    con.send('data!');

-Whether it's a website, a native application, a shell script or an iPhone app, you can leverage the power of Hydna to real-time enable your vision.
+Whether it's a website, a native application, a shell script or an iPhone app, you can leverage the power of Hydna to real-time enable your project.

-You can use Hydna to enhance existing projects, or build entirely new concepts on the platform.
+## Structure

+Hydna is a distributed server that we host and to which we supply client libraries.

 ## Key Concepts